abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 ### Image Upload (with Compress & Resize)

-After all the required package installations and configurations are done, now we can start implementing the API and UI for Image Upload.
+After all the required package installations and configurations are done, now we can start implementing the API and UI for the Image Upload.

 Let's start with creating the API.
-Create a controller in the `*.HttpApi` project named `ImageController` and perform image upload and image display operations:
+Create a controller in the `*.HttpApi` project named `ImageController` and perform the image upload and image display operations:

 ```csharp
 using Microsoft.AspNetCore.Http;